thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/aws-iot.md

 {% include images-gallery.html imageCollection="create-policies_3" %}

 #### Create Things and Certificates

 A Thing is a digital representation of a physical device or logical entity in AWS IoT.
+We will create a separate Thing called "ThingsBoard Integration" to consume data that we are interested in.

 You can create a conditional device in several steps, but for it need to go to the appropriate section.
 On the left, choose the **All devices** category - then **Things** item.
 This page will display